sansseriff/phd_thesis/pandoc_site/chapter_02/section_05_peacoq_2nd_order.md

 Proper handling of inter-pulse arrival measurements that fall outside the 2D grid is necessary for good correction performance.
 When both $t'$ and $t''$ fall outside the 2D grid, no correction is applied.
 When $t''$ falls outside the grid but $t'$ does not, a 1st order correction is applied to determine what delay must be subtracted to the current tag to correct its distortion.
 When both $t''$ and $t'$ fall within the 2d grid, a full 2d spline interpolation on the grid in Fig. [2](#fig:order_2nd) b is applied to find the necessary delay correction.

-Like the 1st-order correction, the 2nd-order method makes the assumption that the delays to be corrected are small relative to the inter-pulse times t’ and t’’.
+Like the 1st-order correction, the 2nd-order method makes the assumption that the delays to be corrected are small relative to the inter-pulse times $t’$ and $t’’$.

 The codebase supporting our findings with the 1st and 2nd order correction is available at [SNSPD-time-walk-and-jitter-correction](https://github.com/sansseriff/SNSPD-time-walk-and-jitter-correction).